DRojasLey/simple-gallery-generator/README.md

     * index.js
 1. Create a list of the images in the given image-folder
 1. Create the gallery/images folder, copying only the jpg, png and bmp images from the given image-folder
-1. Create create Thumbnails for each imported image
+1. Create Thumbnails for each imported image
-1. Create an imageLibrary.json file to store the images data
+1. Create an imageLibrary.json file to store image data

 #### Complete setup: